spotlightpa/poor-richard/content/about/coronavirus-dashboard-faq.md

 ### CHANGE LOG

-As of July 13, in order to be as transparent as possible about changes we are making to our data dashboard, all of them will be documented here:
+As of July 13, in order to be as transparent as possible about changes we make to the dashboard, all changes will be documented here.

+The date of each changes marks the date that the change was made to the Spotlight PA-version of the dashboard.
+The Philadelphia Inquirer version of the dashboard may not necessarily be updated on the same day.

+**Aug 11, 2020:** A bug was fixed that meant that areas of the map and county-by-county table that displayed past 14 days totals incorrectly provided totals of the past 13 days.

 **July 20, 2020:** Two new charts were added to the 'testing' section of the Spotlight version of the dashboard.
 The dashboard now provides a chart of the daily 'positivity rate' for a selected state in addition to a chart that shows the average number of tests its conducted over the past seven days, adjusted for population, compared to neighboring states.